 top of page

-· Source of protein - beans contain essential amino acids, the protein building blocks of life to heal and to make new tissues, such as bone, muscle, hair, skin, blood as well as hormones and enzymes.
-Though beans are high in amino acids the majority are not complete proteins as they do not contain the 9 essential amino acids as animal protein sources do.
-Soya beans like to shine as they are the exception and are complete proteins.
-We can easily combine incomplete bean proteins with nuts, seeds, dairy or grains at a single meal or throughout the day to make complete protein ensuring a full house of essential amino acids.
+Beans contain essential amino acids, the protein building blocks of life, to heal and to make new tissues, such as bone, muscle, hair, skin, and blood, as well as hormones and enzymes.
+Though beans are high in amino acids, the majority are not complete proteins, as they do not contain the 9 essential amino acids as animal protein sources do.
+Soybeans like to shine as they are the exception and are complete proteins.
+We can easily combine incomplete bean proteins with nuts, seeds, dairy, or grains at a single meal or throughout the day to make complete proteins, ensuring a full house of essential amino acids.

-· Low in fat – beans tend to be less than 2% fat and for the most part unsaturated, which is the type of fat we want in our diet.
-Fat contributes more than double the number of calories than protein or carbohydrate by weight, so if you did want to lower the calories, reducing fat in your diet through beans may help.
+Beans tend to be less than 2% fat and, for the most part, unsaturated, which is the type of fat we want in our diet.
+Fat contributes more than double the number of calories compared to protein or carbohydrates by weight, so if we do want to lower the calories, reducing fat in our diet through beans may help.
+Adding low-fat beans to a dish can help lower the meal's energy density.

-· Contribute to your 5 a day - eating your 5 A DAY (400g of legumes, fruit and vegetables) may be vital to life.
-Many scientific studies have demonstrated that eating over 5, even up to 10 portions/day can help to reduce your risk of cardiovascular disease and some cancers.
-They are an excellent source of fibre and full of disease fighting and immunity boosting vitamins, minerals and antioxidants.
+Eating our 5 A DAY (400g of legumes, fruit, and vegetables) may be vital to life.
+Many scientific studies have demonstrated that eating over 5, even up to 10 portions per day, can help reduce our risk of cardiovascular disease and some cancers.
+They are an excellent source of fibre and full of disease-fighting and immunity-boosting vitamins, minerals, and antioxidants.

 So, packed with fibre, vitamins and protein, we can appreciate there are potentially a number of health benefits to eating more baked beans on toast or adding some extra kidney beans to your chilli con carne.
 They are available jarred, dry, canned, or frozen and there are many to choose from: